 So…where did my passion for Sydney come from?
 Funnily enough, it all started with Melbourne.
 I had a normal upbringing in a small town in the centre of England called Ashby-de-la-Zouch.
 This may seem insignificant to our story, but Ashby just happens to be only 7 miles from the original Melbourne in Derbyshire.
 Melbourne, Australia, was named in 1837 after the British Prime Minister at the time, William Lamb the 2nd Viscount Melbourne, whose seat was Melbourne Hall in Melbourne, Derbyshire.

 As a young child, I thought (or at least wished) that if I went to Melbourne, Derbyshire, and clicked my shoes together (even if they weren’t red sparkling ones), I could magically be transported from one Melbourne to another.
-One reason I wanted to visit Melbourne, Australia, so badly was to visit my aunt, uncle and cousins who moved there 8 months before I was born as Ten Pound Poms.
-Throughout my childhood, they would often post my siblings & I souvenirs of Melbourne and of Australia, including tape recordings describing their holidays in Victoria.
+One reason I wanted to visit Melbourne, Australia, so badly was to visit my aunt, uncle and cousins who moved there as Ten Pound Poms, 8 months before I was born.
+Throughout my childhood, they would often post my siblings & me souvenirs of Melbourne and of Australia.
 Thanks to these frequent reminders of a world far from Ashby-de-la-Zouch, some people described me as obsessed with Australia, even at a young age.
 At school, we had to do a project about an island, I chose Australia.
 Later, we had to do a project about a country, I chose Australia.
 And not for the reason most children would choose the same subject, to do less work.
-I simply wanted to do more research about Australia.
+I simply wanted to do more research on Australia.

 Then, as a teenager, we started to have frequent summer holidays in Tenby, South Wales.
 My Dad and I would go out for a sail in the dinghy, and I would ask if he could sail us from South Wales to New South Wales.
 I don’t recall my dad’s reply, but am guessing it was something along the lines of “not today darling”.
 I even dreamt about digging a tunnel through the centre of the earth!
 Even back then, I was determined to get here.
 It took me a bit longer than I thought though.